BoomerangDecompiler/boomerang/Readme.md

 ### Unit tests

-Boomerang has a unit test suite, which cah be run by `make test` on Linux or by running the RUN_TESTS target in Visual Studio.
+Boomerang has a unit test suite, which can be run by `make test` on Linux or by running the RUN_TESTS target in Visual Studio.

 ### Regression tests